djaybob/simplegmail/README.md

 4. Select what kind of application this is for, and give it a memorable name.
-Fill out all necessary information for the credential (e.g., if choosing "Web Application" make sure to add an Authorized Redirect URI (http:localhost:8080/).
+Fill out all necessary information for the credential (e.g., if choosing "Web Application" make sure to add an Authorized Redirect URI (http:localhost:8080/) In Vscode forward system 8080 port to localhost 8080.
 See https://developers.google.com/identity/protocols/oauth2 for more infomation).

 5. Back on the credentials screen, click the download icon next to the